DanielTobi0/Web-Scrapping-on-Jumia.ng/README.md

-# Web-Scrapping-on-Jumia.ng
+# Web-Scrapping
-A repo to scrape HP laptop's on Jumia
+This repo contains websites I have scrapped